zonender/webpack-react-starter-v1/README.md

     rules: [
       {
         use: 'babel-loader', //here we are selecting the loader
-        test: /\.js$/ //and here we specify which file the loader will process }
+        test: /\.js$/, //and here we specify which file the loader will process
+        exclude: /node_modules/
+      }
     ]
   },